Brive-la-Gaillarde: Transport

 Brive-la-Gaillarde railway station offers connections to Limoges, Périgueux, Bordeaux, Toulouse, Paris and several regional destinations.
 The A20 motorway connects Brive with Limoges and Toulouse, the A89 with Bordeaux.

 Brive–Souillac Airport lies south of the city.
 It was opened in 2010 to replace the older Brive-La Roche Airport.

 Sport

 The city is home to a rugby union team, CA Brive.
 It also hosted the 2009 Junior World Rowing Championships.

+ESA Brive is a French football club founded in 1920.